- Crying (All) Over You

 - XO LINKS

-In response to the 2017 presidential election, and the threats against queer folk, I ask, where will queer people go to survive, to pursue happiness, to create?
-I have a response to this violence, and how to protect the people I love.
+In response to the 2017 presidential election, and continued threats against the rights of queer folk, I ask myself: where might queer people need to go, to survive, to pursue happiness, to create?

 In life, on film, or still image, I have only seen men on handcars.
-Simply by occupying this space, we trespass and allow for the creating of something new and different.
-The handcar is movement, two by two, or individually, into an unknown space.
-The handcar was always intended to fix things.
+Simply by occupying this space, we begin to create something different.
+The handcar is forward movement.
+The handcar was always intended to fix what has failed.